 A microphone located in the Ticket Office allows the station personnel to make zoned announcements to either platform and the station building.
 In addition, support for automated platform announcements is provided by an ATOS PC.

-Incorporated into the system is ambient noise sensing.
+The system also incorporates ambient noise sensing.
 A microphone located in each zone listens to the background noise and tells the system to turn up or down the volume depending upon the noise levels detected.
 Hence the system always remains audible whilst reducing the disturbance to the sites neighbours.